aarongelf/aarongelf.github.io/index.md

   <img src="/assets/images/distribution_of_sold_list_ratio.png">
 </p>

-From the histrogram above, we can see that the distribution of the Sold/List Ratio lies slightly to the left of the break-even line (<em>mean Sold/List Ratio = 0.986</em>).
+From the histrogram above, we can see that the distribution of the Sold/List Ratio lies slightly to the left of the break-even line (<strong>mean Sold/List Ratio = 0.986</strong>).
 This distribution reveals that most properties are sold slightly below the listing price, indicating a less competitive market, where buyers are less willing to pay more than the listing price.

 ## What time of year sees the highest sale-to-list price ratios?